- Transfers: return airport transfers

 Head into the skies for a 25-minute helicopter flight taking in sights such as Miles Canyon, Mount Granger and Fish Lake.
 Only from up high can you appreciate the staggering size and unending wilderness of the Yukon.
 Keep your eyes peeled for moose, caribou and even wolves.

-You will be picked up from your hotel at around 1 pm and transferred to the nearby helipad.
+The meeting point for this activity is a short walk from your hotel.
+You will be collected at around 1 pm and transferred to the nearby helipad.
 Gratuities are not included in the price.
 The tour lasts around 1.5 hours including transfers.Read more about this activity

 Please note that this tour requires a minimum of two people to operate and is available from 1st December to 4th April on days 4 and 5 of your holiday.
 If you are taking part in the activity while staying at the Northern Lights Resort and Spa, you will need to pay a supplement for transfers to the helipad, this will be quoted at the time of booking.